-Serena Williams No. 17 seed for US Open, 1 spot behind Venus
+Serena Williams seeded 17 at US Open, 9 spots above ranking

 - UW Huskies ranked No. 6 in preseason AP poll, highest ranking since 1997

-This will be the third Grand Slam tournament of Williams’ return to competition since she gave birth to a daughter during the 2017 U.S. Open last September, then dealt with health complications.
+This will be the third Grand Slam tournament of Williams’ return to competition since her daughter was born during the 2017 U.S. Open last September.
+Williams dealt with health complications from childbirth, including dangerous blood clots.

-The 23-time major champion, who turns 37 next month, was the runner-up at Wimbledon in July.
+The USTA already had said in June that it would institute a policy that would take into account if a pregnancy affected a player’s ranking.
+The issue arose when Williams — a 23-time major champion and former No. 1 — was not seeded when she returned to action at the French Open in May, her first Grand Slam tournament in nearly 1½ years.
+She was, however, seeded at Wimbledon, put at No. 25 while ranked 183rd.

+Williams wound up as the runner-up at the All England Club, losing to Angelique Kerber there last month.
+The run to the final allowed Williams to rise to No. 28.
+In her next match, Williams had the most lopsided loss of her career, beaten 6-1, 6-0 by Johanna Konta in San Jose, California.

 More AP tennis coverage: https://www.apnews.com/tag/apf-Tennis